 International Print Exchange Programme (IPEP), India is a non-profit initiative through which printmakers share their work with each-other across the globe.
 Participants individually exhibit the IPEP compiled portfolio in their respective locations and get to add it to their own collection.
 Consequently, their work gets exhibited internationally.
 IPEP boosts networking among printmakers and creates awareness about printmaking as an art form among its viewers.

-Since 2013, this initiative has spawned into a community of 295 participants from 45 countries contributing a fantastic run of 75+ exhibitions around the world.
+Since 2013, this initiative has spawned a community of 295 participants from 45 countries contributing a fantastic run of 90+ exhibitions around the world.

 As a founder and director of IPEP India, Rajesh Pullarwar attempts to bring together artists in various stages of their careers on an equal aesthetic footing, irrespective of their works’ commercial value.
 His idea of artist’s exhibiting their own portfolios, a highlight of IPEP India, was a result of his drive to keep prints out of closets.

 As an artist he uses print, paint and mixed-media installations in his work.
 Rajesh completed MFA from Sir J. J. School of Art in 2002 and was awarded the ‘Most Promising Artist’ of 2005 by the National Gallery of Modern Art, Mumbai.
 He has several exhibitions, awards and commissions under his belt.

 Pradeep Patil spent an equal amount of time in fine arts while graduating in the applied/ commercial streams.
 His further training in communication design makes him an apt associate director for a programme as wide and diverse as IPEP India.
 He has contributed majorly in building IPEP India’s image and wide reach.